nibortolum/GWlasso/README.md

 Geographically weighted lasso.
 It was originally thought to be used in palaeoecological settings but can be used to other extents.

-The package has been submitted to CRAN and is awaiting evaluation

 ## Installation

 You can install the development version of GWlasso from